 Soundproof Drywall

-Some of the types of drywall that we have listed here are helpful for soundproofing; there is a type of drywall that is designed specifically for soundproofing.
-This type of drywall has two layers of gypsum at the core instead of one like the other different types of drywall.
+Some of the types of drywall that we have listed here are helpful for soundproofing; however, there is a special type of drywall designed specifically for soundproofing.
+This soundproof drywall has two layers of gypsum at its core instead of one.
+When considering soundproofing a new room, you should consider whether you need soundproof drywall or acoustical wall or ceiling panels, which also provide soundproofing.

 Type C Drywall

-Type C drywall is one of the best fire resistant drywall types because its gypsum core has glass fibers in it.
-This drywall type usually comes in 1/2 inch and 5/8 inch thickness, so it can also help with some soundproofing.
-It is great to use in ceilings to improve fire resistance, as well as in the boiler rooms of buildings and garages.
-Type C drywall has a fire rating of between two and four hours.
+Type C drywall is one of the most fire-resistant drywall types because its gypsum core has glass fibers built into it.
+This drywall usually comes in ½-inch and ⅝-inch thickness, so it can also help with some soundproofing.
+It is great to use in ceilings to improve fire resistance as well as in boiler rooms of buildings and garages.
+Type C drywall has a fire rating of between two and four hours, meaning it can withstand fire for this range of time.

 Type X Drywall

-An excellent option for a fire resistant drywall is Type X. Its gypsum core is surrounded by two layers of paper: a sheet of regular paper and one that is liner backed.
-It is a thicker drywall, usually 5/8 inches, since it has two layers of paper, making it a good drywall to help with soundproofing.
-Type X drywall usually comes with a one hour fire rating, so it is a good choice for areas that have an increased fire risk, like the kitchen in a large restaurant or a boiler room.
+An excellent option for a fire-resistant drywall is Type X. Its gypsum core is surrounded by two layers of paper.
+One sheet is regular paper and one is lined on the back.
+It is a thicker drywall, usually ⅝-inch since it has two layers of paper, making it a good drywall to help with soundproofing.
+Type X drywall usually comes with a one hour fire rating, so it is a good choice for areas with an increased fire risk, like the kitchen in a large restaurant or a boiler room.

 VOC-Absorbing Drywall

 Volatile organic compounds (VOC) are airborne chemicals that can irritate the throat and eyes, cause respiratory issues, and sometimes even cancer.
-There are some household products that contain VOCs, like paint, some cleaning products, and wood stains.
-VOC-absorbing drywall absorbs the VOCs in the air around you to help prevent someone from breathing them in.
-It is still a newer type of drywall, and it is commonly used in workshops and auto garages, where VOCs are most likely to be a concern.
+Some household products contain VOCs, like paint, some cleaning products, and wood stains.
+VOC-absorbing drywall absorbs the VOCs in the air around you to help prevent someone from breathing these chemicals in.
+It is still a newer type of drywall, and commonly used in workshops and auto garages where VOCs are most likely to be a concern.

 Let’s Get Started

-If you want more information on the different types of drywall and which one would be best for your building project, the experts at Magnum Drywall are here to help.
-Whether you need drywall, acoustical wall panels, professional painting, plaster, or something else, contact Magnum Drywall today, and let’s get started building your dream!
+If you want more information on the different types of drywall and which one is best for your building project, the experts at Magnum Drywall are here to help.
+Whether you need drywall, acoustical wall panels, professional painting, plaster, or something else, contact Magnum Drywall today.
+Let’s get started building your dream!